ajoslin/angular-promise-tracker/README.md

 * **`boolean` tracker.active()**

   Returns whether this tracker is currently active.
-That is, whether any of the promises added to/created by this tracker are still pending, or the `activationDelay` has not been met yet.
+That is, whether any of the promises added to/created by this tracker are still pending.
+Note: if the `activationDelay` has not elapsed yet, this will return false.

 * **`boolean` tracker.tracking()**

   Returns whether this tracker is currently tracking a request.
-That is, whether any of the promises added to/created by this tracker are still pending, even if the `activationDelay` has not been met yet.
+That is, whether any of the promises added to/created by this tracker are still pending.
+This method has no regard for `activationDelay`.

 * **`void` tracker.addPromise(promise)**